PProvost/www.peterprovost.org/source/_posts/2012-06-30-visual-studio-2012-fakes-part-3.md

 property we have to set in the stub initialization, all of the observer internals are totally hidden away.

+## Conclusions

+While the VS 2012 Fakes framework does not have a built-in verification framework, you can do verification using existing language constructs like closures and lambdas.
+You also can leverage the `IStubObserver` interface to create a more customized behavioral frameworks, potentially going all the way to a full fluent API for "mockist" style behavioral verification.

+If anything, the assert statements have gotten uglier, but we have now eliminated all of the closures, and moves all of the verification logic to the Assert section of the test.
+We're making headway.

 ## Next steps

 There are clearly a lot of things we'd like to do with this to really